Where do we get a Trekking permit?

 Do I have to pay any for the ﬁlming permit in trekking areas?

 Yes, if you bring a camera only for pictures, it’s okay.
 But if you bring movies or documentaries, you have to inform the communication ministry and get permission from them.
-Even if you bring a camera for trekking, you have registered in check post; what kind of camera do you have.
-If you are filming in trekking areas covered by national parks and conservation areas, you must have permission from the ministry of communication in Nepal.
+Even if you bring a camera for trekking, you have registered in the check post; what kind of camera do you have?
+If you are filming in trekking areas covered by national parks and conservation areas, you must have permission from the Ministry of Communication in Nepal.

 Are there any other expenses?